bitwebs/bitdrive/README.md

 // ... on another

-var clonedDrive = new Hyperdrive('./my-cloned-hyperdrive', origKey)
+var clonedDrive = new Bitdrive('./my-cloned-bitdrive', origKey)
 var socket = net.connect(10000)

 socket.pipe(clonedDrive.replicate(true)).pipe(socket)
 ```

-It also comes with build in versioning, live replication (where the replication streams remain open, syncing new changes), and nested Hyperdrive mounting.
+It also comes with build in versioning, live replication (where the replication streams remain open, syncing new changes), and nested Bitdrive mounting.
 See more below.

 ## API

-#### `var drive = new Hyperdrive(storage, [key], [options])`
+#### `var drive = new Bitdrive(storage, [key], [options])`

-Create a new Hyperdrive.
+Create a new Bitdrive.

 The `storage` parameter defines how the contents of the drive will be stored.
 It can be one of the following, depending on how much control you require over how the drive is stored.